Perseverance, persistence, prize!

 “For I am already being poured out like a drink offering, and the time for my departure is near.
 I have fought the good fight, I have finished the race, I have kept the faith.
 Now there is in store for me the crown of righteousness, which the Lord, the righteous Judge, will award to me on that day – and not only to me, but also to all who have longed for his appearing.”
 (2 Tim 4:6-7)

 This thought that all perseverance is part of a plan that has a purpose and a prize in mind, has so encouraged me as a believer.
-Especially in these times where so many of us are persevering our current world circumstances brought on by the pandemic.
+Especially in these times where so many of us are persevering our current world circumstances brought on by the pandemic and its aftermath.
 Everyone has been touched in some way, whether spiritually, physically, mentally, emotionally, financially, socially etc. no one has escaped.

 I leave you with the encouragement from Jesus that was extended to the church of Philadelphia, who Jesus said was of ”little strength, yet you have kept my word and have not denied my name.”
 He promised them in Rev 3:11: